jakecyr/angular-pagination-table/README.md

-# AngularPagination
+# Angular Pagination Component Library

 This project contains the source code for an Angular library with a pagination table component.
+The Angular component handles all pagination logic for you.

 ## How to use